Singhakash9/Nestle-Case-Study/README.md

-# Case Study: Nestlé – Diversification and Innovation
+# Case Study: Nestle – Diversification and Innovation

 <img src="https://github.com/user-attachments/assets/52c9e906-316b-4eec-91c2-24172bd164a6" width="700" height="450" />

 ## Background
-Nestlé, headquartered in Switzerland, is the world’s largest food and beverage company by revenue.
-With a diverse portfolio ranging from dairy and beverages to prepared meals, Nestlé has remained a staple in households globally.
+Nestle, headquartered in Switzerland, is the world’s largest food and beverage company by revenue.
+With a diverse portfolio ranging from dairy and beverages to prepared meals, Nestle has remained a staple in households globally.

 ## Challenges
 - Slowing growth in traditional food markets.